 My name is Shari Ruesga, and I am from Wisconsin, USA.
 My husband and I share 3 kids, ages 23, 19 and 18, and a 1 year old grandson; all of whom I am not at all prepared to say good-bye to.
-However, on Thursday, July 25th, 2013, I heard the words that would change my life forever; I was challenged to face a cancer diagnosis that statistics said I may not survive.
+However, on Thursday, July 25th, 2013, I heard the words that would change my life forever; I was challenged to face a cervical cancer diagnosis that statistics said I may not survive.

 How I Got Here

-I also did not know the role of Human Papillomavirus (also called “HPV”) in my disease and that certain high risk types are known to cause cervical cancer.
+I also did not know the role of Human Papillomavirus (also called “HPV”) in my disease and that certain high-risk HPV types are known to cause cervical cancer.
 I remember thinking, “I’m not going to die from this.
 This is not how my story ends.”
 Millions of thoughts and emotions flooded my mind.
 How do I tell my kids this news?
 How do I prepare myself and my family for a fight that enters our lives so invasively?